Willie Scobie

-William Scobie is a Scottish politician who has served as a councillor in Dumfries and Galloway for the last years.
-He has served as a councillor for Stranraer and the Rhins since 3 May 2007.
-Prior to the introduction of Single transferable vote in 2007, he served as a ward councillor for Knockcullie (Stranraer South) for Wigtownshire District Council from 1992 to 1995, and for Dumfries and Galloway Council from 1995 to 2007.
+William Scobie is a Scottish politician who served as a councillor in Dumfries and Galloway for 33 years.
+He served as a councillor for Stranraer and the Rhins from 3 May 2007 until stepping down in September 2025.
+Prior to the introduction of single transferable vote in 2007, he served as a ward councillor for Knockcullie (Stranraer South) for Wigtownshire District Council from 1992 to 1995, and for Dumfries and Galloway Council from 1995 to 2007.

 Political views

 Scobie is a self-described socialist and a member of the A75/A77 Lobbying Action Group.
-He quit the Scottish Labour Party in 2012 over election contract rules imposed by the local party.
+He quit Scottish Labour in 2012 over election contract rules imposed by the local party.
 In 2023, Scobie formed the Democratic Alliance alongside two other independent councillors following the collapse of the 2022 "rainbow coalition" between the Scottish National Party and Scottish Labour groups.
 In 2021, Scobie declared a seagull "epidemic", which lead to the introduction of new "gull-proof" public bins.